blues/12factor/content/factors/config/index.md

 With fleets as the organization paradigm, device configuration should be managed via the cloud and multicast to fleets (and thus devices) using collections of key-value pairs called *environment variables* (often shortened to *env vars* or even *env*).

-A thing’s configuration, or config, is everything that is likely to vary one fleet to the next, or from one device to the next depending on its state.
+A thing’s configuration, or config, is everything that is likely to vary from one fleet to the next, or from one device to the next depending on its state.
 This could be:

 - Sensor sampling or data synchronization frequency
 - The behavior of a managed actuator